inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>Word2vec</b> are some of the most popular word embedding algorithms.
 The <b>skip-gram</b> model predicts context words based on the target word.
 It trains a logistic regression classifier that computes the conditional probability between pairs of words with the dot product between their embeddings.
 Opposite to skip-gram, the continuous bag-of-words (<b>CBOW</b>) predicts a target word from the context words.
 Based on fully-connected NNs with one hidden-layer, these methods allow for efficient representations of dense vectors that capture semantic and syntactic information.
 However, they are weak on sentiment, polisemy, phrase meaning, conceptual meaning and out-of-vocabulary (OOV) words, which is problematic for some tasks [2, 1-Ch6].</p>

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Contextualized word embeddings are another type of embeddings that directly address some of these issues. <b>ELMo</b> creates a different word embedding for each context in which a word appears, thus capturing polisemic meaning.
-It consists of a bidirectional language model of a forward Long Short-Term Memory (LSTM) network to model the joint probability of a series of input tokens and predict the next token, a backward LSTM network that predicts the previous token and the cross-entropy loss between the two predictions. <b>OpenAI-GPT-2, BERT</b></p>
+It consists of a bidirectional language model of a forward Long Short-Term Memory (LSTM) network to model the joint probability of a series of input tokens and predict the next token, a backward LSTM network that predicts the previous token and the cross-entropy loss between the two predictions.</p>

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Alternatively, approaching the embedding problem at the character-level has allowed researchers to tackle some issues aforementioned and tasks like named-equity recognition (NER), adding meaning to phrases by representing words simply as a combination of characters.
 Additionally, they prove more effective with some morphologically-rich languages like Spanish, and languages where text is composed of individual characters instead of separated words like Chinese.
 Some of these algorithms include character trigrams and skip-grams as bag-of-character n-grams [2].</p>